An iceberg the size of Delaware is on a collision course with South Georgia Island

 Satellite imagery shows the iceberg, shaped like a finger pointed in its direction of travel, headed toward South Georgia Island.
 It measures about 95 miles in length and 30 miles in width, making it roughly equivalent to the size of the island itself.
-It’s now located less than 300 miles from the island, NASA found.
+It is now located less than 300 miles from the island, NASA found.

-According to David Long, a professor who tracks polar ice using satellite imagery at Brigham Young University, the iceberg is sizable enough that if becomes grounded in shallow waters off the island’s eastern shore, it could make it difficult for native wildlife to forage for food.
+According to David Long, a professor who tracks polar ice using satellite imagery at Brigham Young University, the iceberg is sizable enough that if it becomes grounded in shallow waters off the island’s eastern shore, it could make it difficult for native wildlife to forage for food.

-Geraint Tarling, an ecologist at the British Antarctic Survey, said in a news release that the iceberg could have “massive implications” for local species, especially if it’s there for a long time.
+Geraint Tarling, an ecologist at the British Antarctic Survey, said in a news release that the iceberg could have “massive implications” for local species, especially if it is there for a long time.

-“When you’re talking about penguins and seals during the period that’s really crucial to them — during pup and chick-rearing — the actual distance they have to travel to find food (fish and krill) really matters,” said Tarling.
+“When you’re talking about penguins and seals during the period that’s really crucial to them — during pup and chick-rearing — the actual distance they have to travel to find food (fish and krill) really matters,” Tarling said.
 “If they have to do a big detour, it means they’re not going to get back to their young in time to prevent them starving to death in the interim.”

 According to Long, an iceberg following a similar path in the 2000s ran aground on the east side of South Georgia Island and remained in place for a year and a half.
 The incoming slab of ice is also following a route similar to one that Ernest Shackleton followed when sailing between Elephant Island and South Georgia Island in the early 20th century.

-Stanley Jacobs, an ocean and climate researcher at Columbia University’s Lamont-Doherty Earth Observatory, said it’s unlikely the iceberg will collide directly with the island.
+Stanley Jacobs, an ocean and climate researcher at Columbia University’s Lamont-Doherty Earth Observatory, said it is unlikely the iceberg will collide directly with the island.

 “It could depend on currents and winds at the time, but most 'bergs slip by to the south of South Georgia Island, then often loop toward the north for a while before continuing eastward,” Jacobs said in an email.
 “If the 'berg comes close it could run aground on a relatively wide shelf around the island.”